 Quarterly tasks

-• Review draft BAS reports at least two weeks before deadlines.
+• Review draft reports and summaries well before submission deadlines.

-• Match GST collected and input credits with transaction data.
+• Validate collected and payable amounts against transaction data.

 • Conduct full statement reviews for completeness and accuracy.